 2/ Big difference in concentration of bleach?

 The Department of Health has drawn public attention to the baseline of Sodium hypochlorite concentration, which is 5.25% when preparing 1:99 or 1:49 diluted household bleach (i.e. mixing 10ml of bleach to make a 1 liter or 0.5-liter solution).
-However, from a test conducted by the Council, 15 out of 22 product samples were found containing a lower concentration than that.
+However, from a test conducted by the Council, 15 out of 22 product samples were found to contain a lower concentration than that.
 Therefore, consumers should read and find out the concentration of sodium hypochlorite specified on the product label.

 Past reference available in Chinese: Issue 393 of CHOICE Magazine